 Faver Dykes State Park

 The park is named for settler Francisco Pellicer, who built his homestead along the banks of the creek around 1800 after receiving a land grant from the King of Spain.
 The park was originally part of the Buena Suerte Plantation granted in 1817 by Spain to General Joseph Hernandez.
-During the Second Seminole War the area was occupied by U.S. troops and in 1950, Hiram Faver, a former longtime Clerk of the Court in St. Johns County donated the land to the Florida State Board of Parks and Historic Memorials.
+During the Second Seminole War the area was occupied by U.S. troops.
+In 1950, Hiram Faver, a former longtime Clerk of the Court in St. Johns County donated the land to the Florida State Board of Parks and Historic Memorials.

 The Lost Tribe